tjaditya/adityatj.github.io/cfd-car-geometry.md

 ---

 ## Potential Extensions
-- Comparitive study with the modified model
+- Comparative study with the modified model
 - Extraction of basic aerodynamic coefficients for relative comparison
 - Controlled geometry variations to study qualitative aerodynamic trends

+These extensions are noted for completeness but were intentionally excluded from the current scope.

 [Back to Projects](/projects/)